vennelavarshini18/ISSR/ISSR_TCAMP_TeamCommunicationAnalysisAndProcessingPipeline_VennelaVarshiniAnasoori/PROGRESS.md

 - Phase 1 is now fully complete and documented.

 ### Next steps
-- commit Phase 1 code and show the working pipeline to mentors.
+- commit Phase 1 code and document it well.
 - start Phase 2 by adding `pyannote.audio` for speaker diarization.